-Seniors Day Program
+Seniors Day Services

 Activities and Creative Experiences for Seniors (ACES)

-Activities and Creative Experience for Seniors or ACES, is a program that was developed to enhance the quality of life for its participants by providing active programs and choices designed to meet the unique needs of individuals with disabilities in the later stages of life.
+Activities and Creative Experience for Seniors or ACES, is a program that was developed to enhance the quality of life for its participants by providing active programs and choices designed to meet the unique needs of individuals with intellectual/developmental disabilities in the later stages of life.

 In the ACES program, programming is unique to the senior population.
 Created from staff and client input, the ACES program has designed multiple groups that the clients participate in on a daily basis.
 The clients participate in groups such as Sittercise, Moving 2 Music, religious activities, sensory activities, Travelogue and Reminisce.
 All of these groups emphasize activities that are beneficial to the senior population but are also a source of great joy for the clients.
 Community integration and utilization of community resources are also an integral part of this program.
 The clients participate in at least four outings a month to various sites such as the apple orchard, a boat trip on the St. Charles river and bowling.
 The ACES clients have also become very involved in local community senior centers and attended some of the events offered there.